 When we talk about disability, we more or leas understand what it means.
-So, we do not really give it a thought as to how exactly disability is defined by various dictionaries, encyclopedia and institutions.
-Now why is it important to understand the comprehensive meaning of disability?
-You may also ask what is a definition? and why definition is important?
+So, we do not really give it a thought as to how exactly disability is defined by various dictionaries, encyclopedia, institutions and countries.
+Why is it important to understand the comprehensive meaning of disability?
+You may also ask what is a definition? and why is the definition so important?

 OK, so let’s first understand the definition itself!
 The definition is defined as “a statement expressing the essential nature of something.”